AnthonyKim89/react-ui/docs/NATIVE.md

 * `GET /users/{userId}/app_sets/` - access to all the Dashboards as well as Asset Pages available to the current user.
 The *App Set* objects returned by this endpoint will all have one of two types:
    * `dashboard` - A Dashboard.
 Should be included in the app's navigation structure.
-   * `asset_page` - A tab in an Asset Page.
+   * `asset_page_tab` - A tab in an Asset Page.
 Should be included in the tab structure of asset pages.
 The category of the page will be in the `category` field.
 * `GET /assets` - access to Assets (e.g. wells) that the user has access to.
 Should be included in the app's navigation structure.

 **Note:** We may divide the "App Set" concept to separate Dashboard and Asset Page objects.
 A discussion about how this should be modeled in `corva-api` is ongoing.